Staff

 Dr. Asta Balkute – Administrator/Mentor

-Dr. Balkute has been part of BFTF family since 2013.
-Born and raised in Lithuania, she is currently residing in Vilnius (Lithuania) and is the Head of Youth Services and Affairs Division at Vilnius City Administration and part-time associate professor in Vilnius University.
-She is interested in civic education, youth empowerment and development of teacher knowledge development.
-Dr. Balkute is a former elementary school teacher with strong emphasis on social justice and education for democratic citizenship.
-Dr. Balkute earned her Ph.D in social studies education at Purdue University in 2011 and served as Assistant Director at James F. Ackerman Center for Democratic Citizenship (Purdue University) until 2015.
-While at Purdue University, Dr. Balkute taught undergraduate courses in social studies methods and introductory course in education.
-She has been involved in different international exchange programs at Purdue University and Europe and provided numerous professional development workshops on civic education.
-Prior to her Purdue experiences, she worked with teachers on civic education in Finland, Slovenia, Latvia and other European countries.
-Today, she develops and implements public policies for youth empowerment, youth engagement and works with over 200 youth organizations in Lithuania and the around the world.
-Her research interests include construction of civic identity, youth active participation and needs of marginalized youth population.
-Fun fact about Dr. Balkute – she loves children‘s literature and has published a children‘s book and consulted publishing company on publishing other 4 children‘s books.
+Dr. Asta Balkute has been part of the BFTF family since 2013.
+Born and raised in Lithuania, she currently resides in the capital of Vilnius where she is the upper school principal at Vilnius International School.
+She has also served as the Head of Youth Services and Affairs Division at Vilnius City Administration and associate professor and IB external school evaluator.
+Her expertise is in civic education, youth empowerment, and development of teacher knowledge development.
+Balkute earned her PhD in social studies education at Purdue University in 2011 and served as assistant director at Purdue’s James F. Ackerman Center for Democratic Citizenship until 2015.
+While at Purdue, she taught undergraduate courses in social studies methods and an introductory course in education.
+She has been involved in various international exchange programs at Purdue and in Europe and has provided numerous professional development workshops on civic education.
+Prior to her Purdue experiences, she worked with teachers in civic education in Finland, Slovenia, Latvia, and other European countries.
+She has developed and implements public policies for youth empowerment and youth engagement and has worked with over 200 youth organizations in Lithuania and around the world.
+Her research interests include the construction of civic identity, youth active participation, and needs of marginalized youth population.
+Fun fact: Dr. Balkute loves children‘s literature and has published a children‘s book and consulted a publishing company about publishing four other children‘s books, all related to social studies and civic education.

 Sarah Ryan